-Content warning: descriptions of sexual torture, including to minors
+Content warning: descriptions of sexual torture, including of minors

-When traffickers wished to sexually enslave women and girls before the rise of the Internet and the wide distribution of smartphones, they had to jump through various hoops such as getting women to leave their country and trap them in an actual physical location.
-This meant the criminals usually needed to provide basic services, like food, water, toilets and medical care to the enslaved women.
+When traffickers wished to sexually enslave women and girls before the rise of the Internet and the wide distribution of smartphones, they had to jump through various hoops.
+They'd have to get women to leave their country and trap them in a physical location.
+This meant the criminals needed to provide basic services, like food, water, toilets and medical care to the enslaved women.
 To top it off, on a daily basis, they had to deal with the selves and actual, physical bodies of the trapped women.
 Those bodies that get pregnant, bleed every month, or catch sexually transmitted diseases.

 This scenario has hardly disappeared, but some traffickers found a way to streamline the process.
 They know that many men prefer watching pornography to having sex.
 They also know that men enjoy watching women being violently, sexually abused in porn.